 Grading % of Course Grade Date Details & Policy

-Final Exam (20%) 06/17/13 11:30am - 2:30pm Comprehensive exam.
+Final Exam (30%) 12/11/2014 Comprehensive exam.
 Missing the

 Final Exam without a valid excuse

 from the Dean will result in a zero

 exam score.

-Midterm (20%) 05/31/2013 Missing the Midterm without an
+Midterm (20%) 10/09/2014 Missing the Midterm without an

-"excused" absence results in a zero
+, , , "excused" absence results in a zero

 score for this Test.
 If you miss the

 Midterm with an "excused" absence,

 the Final Exam will account for 40%

 of the course grade.

-Homework (35%) TBD There will be several homeworks
+Homework (25%) TBD There will be several homeworks

-throughout the semester.
+(2070) TBD throughout the semester.
 No late

 assignments will be accepted.
 No

 "make-ups" will be given.
 If you miss

 an assignment due to an "excused"

 absence, your Homework grade will be

 reweighted among the remaining

 homework assignments.

-M C D + C 1: G 4 1 46 1
+Quizzes and Attendance (10%) TBD There will be several quizzes and

+random attendance taken throughout

+the semester.
+Attendance is important

+and there will be no electronics allowed

+in class unless otherwise stated.

-Macro-Strategy Portfolio er-long, group portfolio management exercise.
+Macro-Strategy Portfolio 1/2 Semester-long, group portfolio management exercise.

-Report to CIO (15%) As per course calendar A weekly summary of market, macro,

-and policy activity.
-Discuss how these

-events impacted your portfolio, and

-how you will position your portfolio in

-the coming week.
-Submitted electroni-

-cally via email.

-VC Roadshow (10%) 06/14/2013 Your goal is to acquire venture capi-
+VC Roadshow (15%) TBA Your goal is to acquire venture capi-

 tal (VC) funding.
 Each group must

 prepare a thorough accounting of their

 team's activity during the semester,

 present their outlook to the class, and

 turn in a full written report.
 Submitted

 electronically via email.